 What's in a name?
 Quintonil is the name of a green Mexican herb which features in some of the dishes and cocktails, and pretty much sums up this restaurant: fresh, authentic and brimming with flavour.
 Chef Jorge Vallejo’s menu is based on local produce and showcases the best of Mexico.

 What to order: Although there’s an à la carte option, those with time should pick the tasting menu for the true Quintonil experience.
-From crab tostadas with fresh radish and habanero chilli mayonnaise to charred avocado tartare and escamoles (ant eggs), there’s a taste of many of the things that make Mexican cuisine so unique.
-Everything is perfectly balanced, with palate cleansers such as cactus sorbet, so that every diner leaves happily satiated rather than uncomfortably stuffed.
+From braised oxtail in black recado with almond purée and red onion to atocpan-style mole with organic vegetables and sourdough bread, there’s a taste of many of the things that make Mexican cuisine so unique.
+Everything is perfectly balanced, with palate cleansers such as crème fraiche with rhubarb and caviar, so that every diner leaves happily satiated rather than uncomfortably stuffed.